mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 **Completing the Cart Functionality**
 </summary>

-- To remove items from the cart add to the `Index.cshtml` Razor View file from `SportsStore/Views/Cart` folder a `Remove` button  that will submit an HTTP POST request
+- To remove items from the cart add to the `Index.cshtml` Razor View file from `SportsStore/Views/Cart` folder a `Remove` button  that will submit an HTTP POST request.

 ```
 . . .